ainfinum/Traffic-Sign-Classifier/README.md

 Adam optimizer

-The final model architecture with 6 layers ( 3 convolution and 3 fully connected layers) achived test set accuracy = 0.970.
-I found that the test accuracy can be different after every new training but it stays beetween 0.96 and 0.97
+The final model architecture with 6 layers ( 3 convolution and 3 fully connected layers) achived test set accuracy = 0.974.
+I found that the test accuracy can be different after every new training but it stays beetween 0.965 and 0.975
-With the droupout rate 0.6 or 0.8 the results were not so good, so I think the dropuot layers generalize model and help to avoid overfitting.
+With the droupout rate 0.6 or 0.8 the results were not so good, so I think the dropot layers generalize model and help to avoid overfitting.

 Final model architecture: